EthanLeRoux/EthanLeRoux/README.md

 - 🔭 I’m currently working on this page, actually!
 - 🌱 I’m currently learning Java Spring Boot
-- 📫 How to reach me:
+- 📫 How to reach me: Github and LinkedIn!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like learning other langauges, particularly Japanese and Hebrew.